 Get the PMP Exam Preparation Books, and start reading.
 You can also start with the PMBOK Guide, but it not a very easy read, and is commonly known as the remedy to cure insomnia.
 If you can’t sleep, start reading any chapter, and within a couple of pages, you might be fast asleep.

-My recommendation is to read Rita Mulchahy’s PMP Exam Prep Book, 8th Edition, which aligns to the PMBOK Guide Fifth edition.
+My recommendation is to read Rita Mulchahy’s PMP Exam Prep Book which aligns to the PMBOK Guide Sixth edition.
 By the way, both books are easily available at Amazon or your nearest bookstore.

 5. Suggested PMP Exam Study Plan: